NJ logo State of New Jersey Governor Mikie Sherrill

 Will my project get approved faster if I am selected for the pilot?

-The dashboard will help track permits and boost transparency and accountability in the review process.
-Feedback from this pilot will help the Governor’s Office identify ways to reduce delays and costs in the future.
-This dashboard is not expected to speed up approvals in this initial pilot phase.
-If selected for this pilot, you will follow the normal permit application process for your project.
+The dashboard pilot will help track permits and boost transparency and accountability in the review process.
+Feedback from this pilot will help the Governor’s Office find ways to reduce delays and costs in the future.
+The pilot does not change approval timelines or criteria for individual projects.
+Selected applicants will follow the normal permit application process for their projects.
 All permit applications must continue to meet standard permit requirements.

-What are the eligibility criteria for participating in the pilot?
+What were the eligibility criteria for participating in the pilot?

-What happens if I am not selected for the pilot or do not have an eligible project?
+What happens if I have not been selected for the pilot?